stavih19/ImageCaption/README.md

 # ImageCaption

-General: In this repostiry I chose to use Meachine Learning model to give description a input image.
+General: In this reconstruction I chose to use a Machine Learning model to give the description of the input image.

 ## Two Image Caption ways:
 1. Using HuggingFace as off-the-shelf models.